 THIS DATE IN HISTORY: Jan.
 5

-1957: The NHL comes to network television in the United States for the first time when CBS airs a Saturday afternoon game between the New York Rangers and Chicago Blackhawks from Madison Square Garden.
+1957: The NHL is shown on network television in the United States for the first time when CBS airs a Saturday afternoon game between the New York Rangers and Chicago Blackhawks from Madison Square Garden.

 Bud Palmer does play-by-play and Fred Cusick handles the color commentary and interviews during the Rangers' 4-1 victory.
 It's the first of a series of Saturday afternoon telecasts that extends through the 1959-60 season.

 1982: Joe Mullen, playing his seventh NHL game, scores his first two goals eight seconds apart in the St. Louis Blues' 4-1 victory against the Minnesota North Stars.
 Mullen banks his first NHL goal into the net off the back of goaltender Gilles Meloche.
 After the Blues win the ensuing faceoff, Mullen scores again by deflecting Brian Sutter's pass behind Meloche.
 Mullen sets a Blues record for fastest two goals by one player.

 1984: Each of the three Stastny brothers, Peter, Anton and Marian, scores a goal in the Quebec Nordiques' 8-3 victory against the Boston Bruins at Boston Garden.
-Marian and Peter score 1:46 apart late in the second period against goaltender Lyle Moffat, then set up Anton's goal 6:29 into the third period.
+Marian and Peter score 1:46 apart late in the second period against goaltender Mike Moffat, then set up Anton's goal at 6:29 of the third.

-2003: Brett Hull becomes the second NHL player to score 250 power-play goals in his career.
+2003: Brett Hull scored the 250th power-play goal of his NHL career.
 He reaches the milestone when he scores at 12:33 of the third period during the Detroit Red Wings' 4-3 overtime victory against the Chicago Blackhawks at United Center.
-Hull later gets the tying goal and sets up Jason Woolley for the overtime winner.
-Hull finishes his career with 265 power-play goals, nine behind record-holder Dave Andreychuk.
+Hull later gets the tying goal and sets up Jason Woolley for the overtime goal.
+He finishes his career with 265 power-play goals, nine behind record-holder Dave Andreychuk's 274.